Tiiiiiida/gpu-csv-merger/README.md

 # CSV Merge Tool

 This repository contains a versatile CSV merging tool with both GPU (CUDA) and CPU versions for efficient consolidation of multiple CSV files.
-The tool leverages RAPIDS cuDF and Dask libraries for GPU and CPU acceleration, respectively.
+The tool leverages RAPIDS cuDF and Dask libraries for GPU acceleration.

 ## Languages